 School personnel will always err on the side of more modest clothing.
-Parents of students in violation of the dress code will be contacted and asked to bring replacement clothing to school.
-If we are unable to make contact with a parent or guardian the student may be asked to use school issued clothing.
+Parents of students in violation of the dress code may be contacted and asked to bring replacement clothing to school.
+Students may be asked to use school issued clothing.